mattstyles/vfj-content/soap/tidying-up-loose-ends/content.md

-# Tying up loose ends
+# Tidying up loose ends

 So lately I’ve been thinking a lot about tying up all the loose ends that are fractured all over stuff that I’m doing.
 It wasn’t until I started clearing them all up that I realised what a pain (and a burden) they were becoming.